uh-ratings/uh-ratings.github.io/index.md

 ### User Home page

-After logging in, you are taken to the home page, which presents all the classes you can choose to rate.
+After logging in, you are taken to the home page, which presents the welcome message and guidelines what you can see and do.

 ![](doc/homepage.png)